The Guide · Strategic Decisions

 Founder-Led Sales vs Scalable Business Development

-Founder-led sales describes a growth model in which new client acquisition depends primarily on the agency founder or senior leadership initiating relationships, generating opportunities and converting new business personally.
+Founder-led sales is a growth model in which new client acquisition depends primarily on the founder or senior leadership initiating relationships, generating opportunities and converting new business personally.
+It is common among early-stage agencies, particularly where reputation and personal networks drive initial success.

 • Founders possess deep knowledge of the agency’s capabilities